jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/redeemtokensof.md

     // Send the claimed funds to the beneficiary. if (claimAmount > 0) Address.sendValue(_beneficiary, claimAmount);
     ```
-5. Emit a `Redeem` event with the relevant parameters.
+5. Emit a `RedeemTokens` event with the relevant parameters.

     ```solidity
-    emit Redeem(
+    emit RedeemTokens(
       _fundingCycle.id,
       _projectId,
       _holder,